cloudevents/spec/subscriptions-api.md

 - Examples:
   - `{ "interval": 5 }`

-##### filter
+##### filters
-- Type: `Object`
+- Type: `Array of Objects`
-- Description: A filter expression that evaluates to true or false and that determines whether an instance of a CloudEvent will be delivered to the subscription's sink.
-If a filter expression evaluates to false, the event MUST NOT be sent to the sink.
-If the expression evaluates to ttue, the event MUST be attempted to be delivered.
-Absence of a filter implies a value of true.
+- Description: An array of filter expressions that evaluates to true or false.
+  If any filter expression in the array evaluates to false, the event MUST NOT be sent to the sink.
+If all the filter expressions in the array evaluates to true, the event MUST be attempted to be delivered.
+Absence of a filter or empty array implies a value of true.

   Each filter dialect MUST have a name that is unique within the scope of the